Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Experiments

-In single-particle cryo-EM, 3D density maps are reconstructed from processed and filtered 2D projection images.
-A typical downstream task in cryo-EM is building an atomic model, starting from an existing PDB deposition or prediction model, to maximize agreement between the model-derived and experimental maps.
-To simulate Cryo-EM map fitting problem, we assemble a diverse set of 77 protein systems from PDB with high resolution structures ($<$4.5 Å) and low sequence similarity (25\%).
-We generate synthetic target Cryo-EM maps $V_{obs}$ at 5.0 Å resolution from those systems using \texttt{SFC\_Torch} \cite{li2025sfcalculator}, with atomic B-factors uniformly set to 50 \AA$^2$ to standardize thermal variation.
-Similarly, we can define a differentiable forward model to generate map $V(x_0)$ given a structure $x_0$.
+In single-particle cryo-EM, 3D density maps are reconstructed from filtered 2D projection images.
+A typical downstream task is to build an atomic model that maximizes agreement with the map, often starting from an existing PDB deposition or a prediction model.
+To simulate this problem at scale, we assemble a diverse benchmark of 77 protein systems from the PDB with high-resolution structures ($<$4.5 \AA) and low sequence similarity ($<$25\%).
+We generate synthetic target cryo-EM maps $V_{\textrm{obs}}$ at 5.0 \AA\ resolution using \texttt{SFC\_Torch} \cite{li2025sfcalculator}.
+To accurately reflect cryo-EM physics, the forward model explicitly simulates electrostatic potentials using electron scattering form factors, following standard practice in cryo-EM validation suites \cite{afonine2018new} (see \Cref{app:sec:cryoem} for details).
+Atomic B-factors are uniformly set to 50 \AA$^2$ to standardize thermal variation.
+We use the same differentiable forward model to render a map $V(x_0)$ from a generated structure $x_0$.
+The reward is the negative mean squared error between the normalized target map and the normalized rendered map $R(x_0) = - \frac{1}{N_x N_y N_z} \sum_{N_x, N_y, N_z}\left(V(x_0) - V_{\textrm{obs}}\right)^2,$ where $V(x_0), V_{\textrm{obs}} \in \mathbb{R}^{N_x\times N_y \times N_z}$ and $N_x, N_y, N_z$ are the grid dimensions.
+Performance is assessed via (i) map correlation (\textit{cc}) computed using \texttt{phenix.validation\_cryoem} \cite{afonine2018new}, and (ii) physical plausibility quantified by the MolProbity score using \texttt{phenix.molprobity} \cite{williams2018molprobity}.